rgrannell1/borg/README.md

 # Borg

-Borg is a Chrome extension that:

-- bookmarks a page's selected-text using a [CloudEvent](https://cloudevents.io/)
-- sends this bookmark to an endpoint of your choice
+Borg is website that stores bookmarks to common-storage.

 ## Why?